Tower Hamlets Equality policy

 - Ensure staff can access confidential reporting systems available for those who may face bullying, harassment, prejudice and/or discrimination.

-- Undertake regular staff surveys to help identify equality and diversity trends or issues that may need addressing.
+- Undertake regular staff surveys to help identify equality, diversity and inclusion trends or issues that may need addressing.

 - Ensure that we consider individuals’ needs and make reasonable adjustments where appropriate in order to remove barriers for disabled people and resolve issues relating to disability.

 - Implement and review our policies to support the health and well-being of our staff and promote well-being at work.